Livermore Valley AVA

 Wine grape–growing region in San Francisco Bay Area, California, U.S.

 Livermore Valley is an American Viticultural Area (AVA) in Alameda County, California, centered around the city of Livermore in the Tri-Valley region which is composed of Amador, San Ramon, and Livermore valleys.
-The valley was named by Robert Livermore, an 18th-century landowner whose holdings encompassed the area who planted the first grapevines in the region.
-The 96000 acre AVA was established on August 31, 1982 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by fifteen Livermore Valley vintners and growers to establish a viticultural area in Alameda County named "Livermore Valley."
+The valley was named by Robert Livermore, a 19th-century landowner whose holdings encompassed the area who planted the first grapevines in the region.
+The appellation was established as the nation's nineteenth, the state's thirteenth and the county's initial AVA on September 1, 1982 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by fifteen Livermore Valley vintners and growers proposing a viticultural area in Alameda County named "Livermore Valley."

+In 2006, the 96000 acre Livermore Valley viticultural area expanded its boundaries 163000 acre into northern Alameda County and southern Contra Costa County, approved by the Alcohol and Tobacco Tax and Trade Bureau (TTB), initiated by the petition submitted by the Livermore Valley Winegrowers Association.
+The TTB also received another petition from the Livermore Valley association proposing to expand the existing San Francisco Bay and Central Coast viticultural areas addressed in a separate final ruling.